Nasdanika Graph module provides classes for visiting and processing graphs with two types of relationships between graph elements:

 Graph element processors are wired together with handlers and endpoints:

-• A handler is a java object created by the client code and receiving invocations from other processors or client code via endpoints.
+• A handler is a java object provided by a processor for receiving interactions from other processors via endpoints.

-• An endpoint is a java object provided to the client code for interacting with other processors.
+• An endpoint is a java object provided to a processor for interacting with other processors.

 An endpoint may be of the same type as a handler or a handler may be used as an endpoint.
 This might be the case if processing is performed sequentially in a single JVM.

-Alternatively, an endpoint may be of different type than the handler it passes invocations to.
+Alternatively, an endpoint may be of different type than the handler it passes interactions to.
 For example:

-• Endpoint methods may return Futures or Completable Futures of counterpart handler methods - when an endpoint method is invoked it would invoke handler’s method asynchronously.
+• Endpoint methods may return Futures or CompletionStages of counterpart handler methods - when an endpoint method is invoked it would invoke handler’s method asynchronously.

 • Endpoint methods may take different parameters.
 E.g. an endpoint method can take InputStream, save it to some storage and pass a URL to the handler method.

-Processors can also interact by looking up other processors in the processor registry as explained below.
+Processors can also interact by looking up other processors in the processor registry.
+Endpoints are created by implementations

 TestDrawio.testProcessor() method provides an example of using an anonymous implementation of NopEndpointProcessorFactory for graph processing.